-You'll get our plugins in zip package downloads on the "completed order" page as well as on the e-mail receipt.
+You'll get our plugins in .ZIP or .DMG package downloads on the "completed order" page as well as on the e-mail receipt.
 First thing you need to do, after a purchase, is to download a proper plugin format for an operating system and audio editor that you use.
 We have packages for Windows and Macintosh OS, and plugin format VST, VST3, AU and AAX.
 You'll have to check on your audio editor software, which plugin format it needs.
 Most plugins we provide are 64-bit plugins, and you will need a 64-bit operating system as well as audio editor supporting 64-bit.

 - Windows software uses VST or VST3 usually.
 Softwares like Reaper, Studio One, Cubase, Ableton all use VST's.